kiali/kiali/deploy/jenkins-ci/README.md

 commit in the master branches of both the back-end and front-end repositories.

+### Omitting artifacts

+There is a set of _SKIP\_*\_RELEASE_ parameters that allow individual control about what should and should not be built:

+* SKIP_BACKEND_RELEASE: Forces to omit the back-end build.
+* SKIP_UI_RELEASE: Forces to omit the front-end build.
+* SKIP_OPERATOR_RELEASE: Forces to omit the operator build.
+* SKIP_HELM_RELEASE: Forces to omit the helm charts build.
+* SKIP_SITE_RELEASE: Forces to omit the website build.

+Note that, although you can force to omit the build of a component, you cannot force building a component.
+Depending on the release type, some components can be anyway omitted; e.g. `edge` releases won't release the website.

+Note that, although you can use the `kiali-release` pipeline to build individual components, there are dedicated pipelines for the operator, the helm charts and the website.
+If you want to build only one of these mentioned components, it's probably better to use the dedicated pipeline of the component - it will be slightly faster.

 ## Recovering and troubleshooting a build

 The Pipeline is not idempotent, mainly because of all external systems